Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 Department Chair and/or Center/Institute Director

-The Department Chair or Center/Institute Director must approve all sponsored activities seeking external funding prior to proposal submission to the Dean and Research Administration.
+The Department Chair or Center/Institute Director must approve all sponsored activities seeking external funding prior to proposal submission to the Dean and Grants Management.
 In certain cases, Center/ Institute Directors are delegated oversight responsibilities.
 The signature of the Department Chair or Center/Institute Director or designee on SPAF indicates the acknowledgement of the:

 - research or creative activities that are being conducted in the department;

 - research or creative activity conforming to the short or long-range objectives of the department;